– Physical Education and Nutrition Education Working Together

 The book sets that make up Health Through Literacy include five to six books, age-appropriate for each grade K–5, with nutrition or physical activity themes.

-Each book also comes with a tip sheet to enhance the health messages within the books.
+Each book comes with a tip sheet to enhance the health messages within the books.
 These tip sheets help teachers to discuss the books with their classes, incorporate physical activity into the reading of the book, provide a food tasting opportunity for students, and integrate health messages with other areas of the program.
-Michigan GLCE correlations are included right on the tip sheets.

 Being a true curriculum, EPEC includes:

 EPEC is being used by thousands of teachers nationwide to strengthen both the practice and perception of physical education in their schools.
-For more information, please visit www.epec4kids.com
+View more detailed information about EPEC Classic™

+Because many schools have weekly or monthly opportunities for parents to become engaged with school themes or issues, schools are encouraged to work in conjunction with their PE-Nut Nutrition Educator to include nutrition, physical education and physical activity information as part of these regular parent engagement activities.
 The Building Leadership Guide is provided to school administrators as a resource to help incorporate healthy eating and physical activity messages into parent engagement activities.
-Since many schools have weekly or monthly opportunities for parents to become engaged with school themes or issues, schools are encouraged to work in conjunction with their PE-Nut Nutrition Educator to include nutrition, physical education, and physical activity information as part of these regular, parent engagement activities.

 These activities reinforce the message being taught in the gymnasium and classrooms and allow outreach to parents and guardians of students and the community beyond.